 Monterosso is the biggest of the five towns and the one that offers the easiest access to the sea, since it has a nice beach.

-Monterosso has some nice beaches and this makes is the town of choice for families or anyone who wants to have easy access to swimming options.
+Monterosso has some nice beaches and this makes it the best town to stay in Cinque Terre for families or anyone who wants to have easy access to swimming options.

 You can see the town of Monterosso in about an hour or so